 The WSBA is also charged with the regulation of LPOs and LLLTs.
-Their inclusion on the Board is appropriate; the Supreme Court should appoint one Governor from the pool of LPO and LLLT members.
+Their inclusion on the Board is appropriate; one Governor should be appointed from the pool of LPO and LLLT members.
 However, the Limited Practice Board indicated little interest in participation on the Board of Governors at this time.
 And LLLTs will not begin to be licensed until 2015.
-Until there is a sufficient pool from which to select a Governor, the Court should fill the LPO / LLLT "slot" with a public member.
+Until there is a sufficient pool from which to select a Governor, the LPO / LLLT "slot" should be filled with a public member.